-EMEA Asset Servicing and Corporate Trust Business Acceptance Committees responsible for channeling new/renewal business into lines of business and subsequently legal entities, including BNYM Frankfurt Branch, approving all new clients prior to commencing a relationship with them and approving new business arrangements with existing clients.
+EMEA Asset Servicing (AS) and Corporate Trust (CT) Business Acceptance Committees (BAC)

+The EMEAAS and CT BACs are responsible for on-boarding new/renewal business into lines of business and subsequently legal entities, including BNYM Frankfurt Branch, approving all new clients prior to commencing a relationship with them, and approving all new clients and new business arrangements with existing clients.
 Risk is assessed and reviewed as part of the approval process.